erhant/crypto-notes/content/zklearning/2-overview-of-modern-snark.md

 \forall x , w : C(x, w) = 0 \implies \Pr[V(vp, x, P(pp, x, w)) = \text{accept}] = 1
 $$

 - **Soundness:** If the verifier accepts a proof, the prover should indeed know the argued knowledge.
-“Knowing” something is rather interesting to capture formally, but for now let’s say there is an extractor algorithm $E$ that can extract a valid $w$ from the prover.
+“Knowing” something is rather interesting to capture formally, but for now let's say there is an extractor algorithm $E$ that can extract a valid $w$ from the prover.

 $$
 V(vp, x, P(pp, x, w)) = \text{accept} \implies P \text{ knows } w : C(x, w) = 0